KidsOR: History

 The charity was founded by Nicola and Garreth Wood and its base is in Edinburgh.
+Garreth had sold the Scottish hospitality firm Speratus Group he had created for $6m.
 Preventable problems like appendicitis and broken bones can result in death or blighted lives.
 The charity plans to install 120 operating theatres by 2030.
 They supply equipment that is intended to not require expensive maintenance and they also fund the training of anaesthetists and surgeons to staff the new facilities.
 In 2021 they estimated that they had improved the lives of 36,000 children.